1909 Savannah axe murders: Public reaction and trial

 The crime happened early enough in the day to make the evening paper that night.
 The Savannah Evening Press reported the murders and caused frenzy in the town.
 A riot broke out with fences torn down and doors burst in as townspeople went on a witch-hunt for the murderer.
 Quickly, the story became national news.
-The Los Angeles Herald reported on December 11, 1909, “one hundred and fifty negroes are prisoners in the police station, awaiting examination.”
+The Los Angeles Herald reported on December 11, 1909, "one hundred and fifty negroes are prisoners in the police station, awaiting examination."
 Mobs of men stormed the jail in outrage, making the prisoners fear for their lives.

-However, a delirious Maggie Hunter, dying in the hospital, would reveal to a Baptist minister, Reverend John S. Wilder, who was sitting at her bedside, the name of the killer.
-Maggie claimed that her husband, J.C.
-Hunter, was the one who struck her down.
+However, a delirious Maggie Hunter, dying in the hospital, revealed to a Baptist minister, Reverend John S. Wilder, who was sitting at her bedside, the name of the killer.
+Maggie claimed that her husband, J. C. Hunter, was the one who struck her down.
 Police were notified, and Hunter was taken into custody after a search of his house revealed a bloody rag and bloody clothes.

-On February 23, 1910, the Chatham County grand jury indicted three men, J.C.
-Hunter, Willie Walls, and John Coker, for the murder of the three women.
+On February 23, 1910, the Chatham County grand jury indicted three men―J. C. Hunter, Willie Walls and John Coker―for the murder of the three women.
 All men denied any knowledge of the crimes.
 On August 17, 1910, the jury convicted Hunter of murder, and the court sentenced him to death by hanging.
-He tried to appeal his conviction and sentence, but was denied, and his execution date was set for December 22, 1911.
+He tried to appeal his conviction and sentence but was denied, and his execution date was set for December 22, 1911.

 The day before his execution, Hunter was to be baptized in his jail cell by Reverend John S. Wilder.
 Hunter still proclaimed his innocence of the crimes and was told that the governor had commuted his sentence to life in prison.
 On October 27, 1923, Hunter was granted a pardon by Governor Clifford Walker and returned to Savannah.